Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Prediction for Trajectories in Riemannian Manifolds

 \subsubsection{Mahalanobis Distance and Fitting Data}

-Let $B$ denote a set of samples $b^1,\cdots, b^l$ from a probability distribution in $\M$ with mean $\mu$.
-The matrix $\frac{1}{l-1}\sum_{j=1}^l\log_\mu b^j(\log_\mu b^j)^T$ (the superscript $T$ represents the transpose) in exponential chart at $\mu$ defines an endomorphism $\Sigma$ on $T_\mu\M$, which is independent of the coordinates (cf.~\cite{pennec2006intro}).
-Thus, $\Sigma$ extends the the notion of ordinary Euclidean (sample) covariance matrix to general Riemannian manifolds.
+Let $B$ denote a set of samples $b^1,\cdots, b^l$ in $\M$ with mean $\mu$.
+The matrix $\frac{1}{l-1}\sum_{j=1}^l\Log_\mu b^j(\Log_\mu b^j)^T$ (the superscript $T$ represents the transpose) in the exponential chart at $\mu$ defines an endomorphism $\Sigma$ on $T_\mu\M$, which is independent of the coordinates (cf.~\cite{pennec2006intro}).
+Thus, $\Sigma$ extends the notion of ordinary Euclidean (sample) covariance matrix to general Riemannian manifolds.
 Its inverse $S:=\Sigma ^{-1}$ is the precision operator.
 The squared Mahalanobis distance between $B$ and an arbitrary point $x\in M$ denoted by $d_{Mah}$ reads

-Now, let $j=1,\cdots, l$ and consider a set $Y$ of discrete trajectories (not necessarily with equal sample sizes) $y^j$ in $M$ and $B$ be the set of corresponding control points $b^j=(b_1^j,\cdots, b_n^j)\in \M$ of the best-fitting polynomials for the trajectories, gained by minimizing $H$.
-Now, we may write
+Thus, the Mahalanobis distance accounts for data distribution.
+Now, consider a set $Y$ of discrete trajectories (not necessarily with equal sample sizes) in $M$ and let $B\subset\M$ be the set of corresponding control points of the best-fitting polynomials for the trajectories in $Y$, obtained by minimizing $H$.
+We may write

-Thus, $F_{\mu,\lambda S}$ averages the least-squares regression using $H$ given in the previous subsection and the squared Mahalanobis distance to $B$.
+Thus, $F_{\lambda}$ averages the least-squares regression using $H$ given in the previous subsection and the squared Mahalanobis distance to $B$.